OpenMendel/BGEN.jl/docs/src/index.md

 using BGEN, Glob
 ```

-    ┌ Info: Precompiling BGEN [6db4b851-9beb-4b83-9d64-eb1cfb37721d]
-    └ @ Base loading.jl:1278

 ## Example Data

 The example datafiles are stored in `/data` directory of this repository.
 It can be accessed through the function `BGEN.datadir()`.
+These files come from [the reference implementation](https://enkre.net/cgi-bin/code/bgen/dir?ci=trunk) for the BGEN format.

 ```julia